 - Progenitor cell laboratory

 Fellows acquire experience in the outpatient evaluation and management of BMT patients.
 Because of the close proximity of the outpatient clinic to the BMT unit, fellows are able to follow patients longitudinally.

 During the time spent in the clinical BMT service, you acquire experience in blood and marrow harvesting, peripheral stem cell and blood and marrow infusions, management of acute and chronic graft-versus-host disease, and supportive care of transplanted patients.

 - Tissue typing.
 During this rotation, you gain experience with:

 - Class I and class II HLA typing and lymphocyte separation techniques, as well as their applications and limitations

 - HLA antibody testing

+- Progenitor cell laboratory.
 Fellows are exposed to a state-of-the-art progenitor cell laboratory where they learn about cell cryopreservation.
-They are also exposed to various clinical trials including dendritic cell therapy and haploidentical transplant trials.
-Their involvement can be substantial, depending on your level of interest.
+They are also exposed to various clinical trials, including dendritic cell therapy and haploidentical transplant trials.
+Your involvement can be substantial, depending on your level of interest.

-Fellows will spend 2 months conducting clinical or laboratory research in cooperation with clinical and laboratory investigators in hematology.
-Basic science projects are also available in cooperation with Biochemistry, Experimental Pathology, Immunology, Molecular Biology, Molecular Genetics and Pharmacology.
+Fellows spend two months conducting clinical or laboratory research in cooperation with clinical and laboratory investigators in hematology.
+Basic science projects are also available in cooperation with Mayo colleagues in biochemistry, experimental pathology, immunology, molecular biology, molecular genetics and pharmacology.

 The residency call rotation is different for each rotation.
-Mayo Clinic College of Medicine follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).
+Mayo Clinic College of Medicine follows the recommendations of the Accreditation Council for Graduate Medical Education.